jaredsmurray/bcf/README.md

 # Bayesian Causal Forests

 Welcome to the `BCF` site!
 This page provides hands-on examples of how to conduct Bayesian causal forest (BCF) analyses.
-For methodological details on the underlying modeling approach, you can find the original BCF paper here: [https://arxiv.org/pdf/1706.09523.pdf](https://arxiv.org/pdf/1706.09523.pdf).
+For methodological details on the underlying modeling approach, you can find the original BCF paper: [Hahn, Murray, and Carvalho 2017](https://arxiv.org/pdf/1706.09523.pdf).

 ## Why BCF?